 4. Upload cleaned data into the PPA Wizard

-The PPA Wizard How-to-Guide provides a step-by-step guide on how to register on the website, upload data (with a description of the different data types and formats required), and finally generate the PPA results.
+The PPA Wizard How-to-Guide (click button above) provides a step-by-step guide on how to register on the website, upload data (with a description of the different data types and formats required), and finally generate the PPA results.
 High-level overview of the steps include:

 5. Interpret the PPA Wizard output